jpsaha/typst-site/README.md

 └── lec2_content.typ
 ```

-The wrapper/content separation follows the same pattern used throughout the project.
+The wrapper/content separation allows the metadata system to discover the lecture independently from its mathematical content.

 ---